Lydia

 • Lydia Millet: Millet is an American novelist who has won several awards for her books, including the Pulitzer Prize finalist “Magnificence.”

-• Lydia Night: Night is an American musician who is the lead singer and guitarist for the band The Regrettes.
+• Lydia Night: Night is an American musician who is the lead singer & guitarist for the b& The Regrettes.

-• Lydia Shum: Shum was a Hong Kong actress and comedian who was known for her roles in films such as “The Private Eyes” and “The Inspector Wears Skirts.”
+• Lydia Shum: Shum was a Hong Kong actress & comedian who was known for her roles in films such as “The Private Eyes” & “The Inspector Wears Skirts.”

 As ya can see, there are many accomplished individuals who share the name Lydia.
 Whether ya’re looking for a historical figure or a modern celebrity to inspire yar child, there’s no shortage of options to choose from.

-If ya’re considering naming yar child Lydia, ya may want to explore some of the variations and diminutives of the name.
+If ya’re considering naming yar child Lydia, ya may want to explore some of the variations & diminutives of the name.
 Here are a few options to consider:

 Name Variations